Exyht/exyht/README.md

 ## Security

 Security issue is taken seriously.
-For backends, necessary Laravel security steps've been taken.
+For backend, necessary Laravel security steps've been taken.
 For user input sanitization *HtmlPurifier*, *Google caja html sanitizer*, *markdown sanitizer* are used.

 Besides You can *Block IP*, *Manage flagged comment*, etc very easily from your admin page.